bschantz/md-data-table/README.md

 - Try to start from the working Demo
 - Use ng-click whenever possible (for example, for the behaviour when clicking in a row)
 - And, of course, always check the documentation (this file)

+# Not supported
+- Selection on card mode